Kaweah, California

 Kaweah (Yokuts: Gā'wia) is an unincorporated community in Tulare County, California, United States.
 Kaweah is 2 mi north-northwest of Three Rivers.
 Kaweah has a post office with ZIP code 93237.

 Climate

-This region experiences warm hot and dry summers, with no average monthly temperatures above 100 °F. According to the Köppen Climate Classification system, Kaweah has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+The region experiences warm, hot, and dry summers, with no average monthly temperatures above 100 °F. According to the Köppen Climate Classification system, Kaweah has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.